juju-solutions/interface-zeppelin/README.md

   * `{relation_name}.joined` indicates that Apache Zeppelin is present, and thus a notebook can be registered with the `register_notebook` method.

+  * `{relation_name}.notebook.accepted` indicates that Apache Zeppelin has accepted one or more of the requested notebooks.
+You can get a list of the accepted notebook filenames with the `accepted_notebooks` method.

+  * `{relation_name}.notebook.rejected` indicates that Apache Zeppelin has rejected one or more of the requested notebooks.
+You can get a list of the rejected notebook filenames with the `rejected_notebooks` method.

 The `register_notebook` method can be passed either a `filename` or a `contents` string.